cangjie-bot/cangjie_docs/docs/dev-guide/source_en/reflect_and_annotation/dynamic_feature.md

 # Dynamic Features

 This chapter introduces the dynamic features of Cangjie, which enable developers to implement certain functionalities more elegantly.
-The dynamic features of Cangjie primarily include reflection.
+Cangjie's dynamic features primarily include reflection.

 ## Basic Introduction to Cangjie Reflection